 The recent years have seen a rapid acceleration in the pace of disruptive technologies such as AI and ML in Finance due to improved software and hardware.
 The finance sector, specifically, has seen a steep rise in the use cases of machine learning applications to advance better outcomes for both consumers and businesses.

-Until recently, only the hedge funds were the primary users of AI and ML in Finance, but the last few years have seen the applications of ML spreading to various other areas, including banks, fintech, regulators, and insurance firms, to name a few.
+Until recently, only hedge funds were the primary users of AI and ML in finance.
+However, in the last few years, the applications of artificial intelligence solutions have spread to various other areas, including banks, fintech, regulators, and insurance firms, among others.

 Right from speeding up the underwriting process, portfolio composition and optimization, model validation, Robo-advising, market impact analysis, to offering alternative credit reporting methods, the different use cases of Artificial Intelligence and Machine Learning are having a significant impact on the financial sector.